infretis/infentory/puckering/README.md

 ## Even more about the system

 6-rings play a vital role in the world of chemistry and biology, impacting systems as diverse as carbohydrates being broken down by enzymes within your very body.
 The physical and chemical properties of 6-rings are intimately linked to their shapes, and their conformational landscape is a puzzle to be unraveled, with **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations.
-The conformations of 6-rings can be projected onoto the surface of a sphere, where each conformer is uniquely specified by the angles $\theta$ and $\phi$.
+The conformations of 6-rings can be projected onto the surface of a sphere, where each conformer is uniquely specified by the angles $\theta$ and $\phi$.

 <img src="http://enzyme13.bt.a.u-tokyo.ac.jp/CP/sugarconf.png" width="90%" height="90%">

-These angles should not be viewed as regular angles between atoms, but rather as a coordinate transformation of the atoms that can be convienetily mapped onto the surface of a sphere [[1](https://doi.org/10.1021/ja00839a011)].
+These angles should not be viewed as regular angles between atoms, but rather as a coordinate transformation of the atoms that can be mapped onto the surface of a sphere [[1](https://doi.org/10.1021/ja00839a011)].
 But the "hows" aren't important right now.
 The essential thing you need to know for now is that there is a high energy barrier between the north pole and the equator, and again between the equator and the south pole.
 We will study the transition over the first barrier; _starting at the north pole and ending at any of the structures on the equator_.
 By the end of this exercise, you will be able to say exactly how often this transition happens, and the mechanism behind it.

 ### Can you answer these?
 * Given that the 6-ring in the animation above starts as $^4\text{C}_1$, can you see that the ending structure is $^{3,O}B$?
 Hint: The super- and subscripts refer to which atoms are above and below the mean plane of the ring, respectively.